fenwaypowers/pykhinsider/README.md

 # pykhinsider

-Command line tool to download entire albums or individual songs from [KHinsider](https://downloads.khinsider.com) in both MP3 and FLAC format.
+Command line tool to download entire albums or individual songs from [KHInsider](https://downloads.khinsider.com) in both MP3 and FLAC format.

 It also works as a python package and you can use it directly in your own scripts.

 Note: this repository used to be called `khinsider-streamer`.
 It has since been completely overhauled from the ground up, and the streaming feature has been deprecated.

 ## Features
-- Download any MP3 or FLAC track from KHinsider
+- Download any MP3 or FLAC track from KHInsider
-- Download any album from KHinsider
+- Download any album from KHInsider
 - Dump direct download links to stdout

 ## How To Install